 - The list of plants potentially effective against Alzheimer's disease ( Hugel2015bfa ) mentions turmeric, Salvia miltiorrhiza , ginseng, cinnamon, coriander, rosemary, sage and other deworms commonly used as spices.

 - Ganoderma lucidum : Specific studies have focused on protective effects on memory and hippocampal neurons ( Zhou2012nep , Aguirremoreno2011glr ) and on dopaminergic neurons ( Ding2010gle ), whose death results in Parkinson's disease .

 - Pink rosette counted against autoimmune brain damage ( Zhu2016saa ).

 - Baikal Shihak has pronounced neuroprotective effects demonstrated in cerebral ischemia and stroke models ( Gaire2014sbs ).
 Its active ingredient bajcalin protects against cognitive impairment in diabetes ( Ma2015bad ) and its protective effect on the neurons of the hippocampal memory center ( Lim2016asb ) has been identified.

 - Chinese Koptis ( Zhang2009btb ) and other plants TČM.

 The plant with these effects must, of course, be much more than I can mention and document in this short paragraph.
-In addition, there are new reports every year on this topic, so I have to refer you to the primary sources again for the latest information.
+In addition, there are new reports every year on this topic, so I have to refer you to the primary sources for the latest information.
 Note, however, that many neuroprotective substances come from spices (curcumin and others) or common foods (resveratrol, quercetin).
-I would therefore like to draw attention to the book "Spices and Its Medicinal Effects" by the famous prof. Pavel Valíček, where the healing effects of spice are documented more systematically.
+I would therefore like to draw attention to the book "Spices and Its Medicinal Effects" by the famous prof. Pavel Valíček, where the healing effects of spices are documented more systematically.